nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 This section shows the design considerations taken when implementing the list feature.

-Aspect: **Whether to print as record ID or indexes**
+Aspect: **Whether to print as record ID or indices**

-Since we plan to allow the user to remove or return a record, need a way to identify the record.
+Since we plan to allow the user to remove or return a record, we need a way to identify the record.
 Below are two proposed printout ideas:
 * Index, e.g. `1.
 [E] [2021-01-01] [$1,000.00] Record 1`
 * Record ID, e.g. `[ID: 1] [E] [2021-01-01] [$1,000.00] Record 1`